 With some postsecondary education, high school graduates could increase their median weekly income in 2009 from $626 to $699, the BLS reported.
 Training for some careers in exploding industries like health care -- expected to grow by 3.2 million workers between 2008 and 2018 -- requires as few as six months to less than two years of study through a diploma course.
 For added convenience, many of these courses can be taken online.

-Diploma courses provide training for top growth careers
+Diploma courses provide education for high-growth careers

 - Home health aides, 50 percent growth